PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:07:19
+Last updated: 2024-04-02 18:07:53
-Random Quote: Much wisdom often goes with fewer words. - Sophocles
+Random Quote: Allow the world to live as it chooses, and allow yourself to live as you choose. - Richard Bach